armbian/documentation/docs/Process_Release-Model.md

 Branches in Armbian follow this convention:

- - **Master branch (master):** Main development will happen on the master branch.
+ - **Main branch (main):** Main development will happen on the main branch.
 This is the latest and greatest branch, but is always "stable" and "deployable".
 All tests always pass on this branch.
- - **Maintenance branch (support):** This is the long-term maintenance branch per release.
- - **Bleeding edge branch (edge)**: This is a branch created for lengthy and/or involved feature development that could destabilize master.
+ - **Release branch (v24.08 for example):** This is a branch per release with frozen external sources.

 Each Armbian release will have the following version format:

 **Format:** `<major>.<minor>.<revision>`

-`<major>` and `<minor>` version will be incremented at the end of the release cycles while `<revision>` is incremented for a fix (or set of fixes)
+`<major>` and `<minor>` version are incremented at the end of the release cycles while `<revision>` is incremented for a fix.

-Tags are used in ad-hoc manner.

 ## Release Naming